maxild/SourceCodeAnalysisSpike/docs/CodeStyleSeverityByAnalysisMode.md

 | AllDisabledByDefault | Conservative or opt-in mode, where all CodeStyle rules are disabled by default.
 You can selectively opt into individual rules to enable them in IDE and/or build. |

-The below table shows the differences between the profiles (`Default` have been left out because all severities are empty):
+The below table (based on `microsoft.codeanalysis.csharp.codestyle.3.9.0-4.21064.16`) shows the differences between the profiles (`Default` have been left out because all severities are empty):

 TODO: Maybe All/None could be left out as well...Only Minimum/Recommended are interesting!